zelbaz946/precourse1/Level 1 (Beginner)/README.md

 # Beginner Level Skill Builder!

-## Please Read Before Proceeding With The Challenges...
+## Read this file for guidance on these topics

 ##### Topics Covered